DaveWoodCom/XCGLogger/README.md

-log.verbose("A verbose message, usually useful when working on a specific problem") log.debug("A debug message") log.info("An info message, probably useful to power users looking in console.app") log.error("An error occurred, but it's recoverable, just info about what happened") log.severe("A severe error occurred, we are likely about to crash now")
+log.verbose("A verbose message, usually useful when working on a specific problem") log.debug("A debug message") log.info("An info message, probably useful to power users looking in console.app") log.warning("A warning message, may indicate a possible error") log.error("An error occurred, but it's recoverable, just info about what happened") log.severe("A severe error occurred, we are likely about to crash now")
 ```